kopach-artem/HashTable/README.md

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.

+## Acknowledgments

+- **Viktor Prutyanov** @viktor-prutyanov: Viktor was my supervisor for the Hash Tables project.
+His guidance and expertise were instrumental in the development and success of this project.

 ## Contact
 Your Name – @kopach-artem – kopach.artem@edu.bme.hu